mindjuice/victory-docs/src/screens/docs/components/victory-line/ecology.md

 ### labelComponent

 The `labelComponent` prop takes a component instance which will be used to render a label for the line.
-The new element created from the passed `labelComponent` will be supplied with the following properties: x, y, index, data, verticalAnchor, textAnchor, angle, style, text, and events.
+The new element created from the passed `labelComponent` will be supplied with the following props: `x`, `y`, `index`, `data`, `verticalAnchor`, `textAnchor`, `angle`, `style`, `text`, and `events`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `labelComponent` is omitted, a new [VictoryLabel] will be created with props described above.
 This `labelComponent` prop should be used to provide a series label for `VictoryLine`.
 If individual labels are required for each data point, they should be created by composing `VictoryLine` with `VictoryScatter`.

 *examples:* `labelComponent={<VictoryLabel dy={20}/>}`, `labelComponent={<MyCustomLabel/>}`